-This module will explore key concepts regarding crime and punishment, how they are understood and represented in society and what impact this understanding of crime can have.
+This module will explore key concepts regarding crime and punishment.
+This includes how they are understood and represented in society and what impact different understandings of crime can have.,

 The aim of this Module is to provide the student with :an introduction to key ideas and explanations about crime and punishment; an understanding of how crime and deviance are measured and understood; a consideration of who is defined as criminal and who is not; and finally both the meaning and use of punishment in society.

 By the end of this module the student should be able to:

 1. Outline definitions of crime, deviance and punishment through flexible collaboration with other students in examining key concepts and perspectives from a range of disciplines.

 2. Assess the extent of crime and the validity and reliability of official statistics and representations of crime through the creative use of IT skills to source information.